kai-niemi/chaos/README.md

 number of concurrent executors or by reducing the selection of account IDs involved in the interleaving.
 This allows for creating a high number of accounts spanning many ranges while still being able to cause contention.

+This workload is unsafe in RC unless using optimistic "locks" through a CAS operation (version increments) or by using pessimistic `SELECT ..
+FOR UPDATE` locks at read time.

+### Write Skew Workload

+This workload concurrently executes the following statements (with pseudo-code):

+    BEGIN;
+    SELECT sum(balance) total from account where id=<random from selection>; -- expect 2 rows
+    if (total - random_amount > 0) -- app check
+        either:
+            UPDATE account set balance=balance-? where id = 1 and type='checking';
+        or:
+            UPDATE account set balance=balance-? where id = 2 and type='credit';
+    endif
+    COMMIT;

+This workload is unsafe in RC unless using optimistic "locking" through a CAS operation (version increments).
+Pessimistic locks can't be used due to the aggregate `sum` function.

+**Hint:** To have a greater chance to observe anomalies in RC, decrease the `--selection` and/or increase `--iterations` with 10x.

 ## CockroachDB Setup